RedHatNetherlandsSA/platformX/README.md

+The Standalone Catalogue Mind Map
-*The Gist: What is this Application?*
+What is this?

-This is a flexible, visual tool designed to help you create and organize learning catalogues or any hierarchical information.
-It's built as a standalone mind map, which means:
+This is a flexible, visual tool designed to help you create and organize learning catalogues, project plans, or any hierarchical information.
+It's built as a standalone mind map application, which means:

 It's Your Personal Copy: All data is saved directly to your web browser's localStorage.
 Your changes are private to you and will only appear on the computer and browser you are using.